Replete-AI/System-Prompt-Generator/README.md

 ### API key

-In line 7, place your Together.ai API key into the quotes.
+In line 7, place your Groq API key into the quotes.

 ### Specify the path to your dataset